hapv3/neural-compiler/OPTIONS.md

 Memory_Mode}, Name = {a string with no spaces}.).
 A configuration file may contain multiple entries per section, with the entries `.Name` being used to select it using the `--system-config` and `--memory-mode` CLI options.
-If the CLI options are not specified then the sections named `internal-default` are used.
-These are special sections which are defined internally and contain default values.
+If the CLI options are not specified then default options will be used.

 Each section contains a number of options which are described in more detail below.
 All options are optional.
 If they are not specified, then they will be assigned a value of 1 (or the equivalent).
-They will not be assigned the value of `internal-default`.
+They will not be assigned the value of the default configuration.

 One special option is the `inherit` option.
 This can be used in any section and its value is the name of another section to inherit options from.
 The only